-To form the ur-constellation of The Dreaming Gourd, add the 7 Directions of wisdom of the heart of Earth to mark the location of ‘the most important image of the universe ever taken’, the Hubble Deep Field (HDF) image that was made in December, 1995.
-Though still contested, this image offered proof for what is called the cosmological principle by comsologists – that principle, first suggested by Copernicus, is that the universe is isotropic – appears the same throughout.
+To form the sidereal constellation of The Dreaming Gourd, add the 7 Directions of wisdom of the heart of Earth to mark the location of ‘the most important image of the universe ever taken’, the Hubble Deep Field (HDF) image that was made in December, 1995.
+This image offered proof for what is called the cosmological principle by comsologists – that principle, first suggested by Copernicus, is that the universe is isotropic – appears the same throughout.

 For human beings, this image, which was created by Hubble gazing into a region that seemed to contain nothing, offers us a shared cosmological point of reference that invites us all to a new vision of the worth beyond price of our planet and each other.
 As Plato suggested, the heavens are our moving image of Eternity, our moving image dissolves all attempts of description – it is an image that invites us to remember that all knowing rests upon metaphor.
 It is centerless, full of ever-expanding possibility.

 A location was chosen near the constellation Ursa Major and starting during the Christmas season in 1995 – December 18 – December 27 – Hubble kept its eye open.

 The shape below is the form of the HDF:

 The image that resulted from looking into what at first seemed to be nothing is full of galaxies – 1500 +.